hcji/MAPS-iTSA/ReadMe.md

-Pooled-TPP
+MAPS-iTSA
 ===========================

-This repository contains preprocessing scripts of the manuscript, entitled "Pooled Strategy for High-Throughput Target Deconvolution" (submitted).
+This repository contains preprocessing scripts of the manuscript, entitled "Matrix-Augmented Pooling Strategy for High-Throughput Target Deconvolution Reveals Cell Type Off-targets and Responses" (submitted).

 # Install